DapperDante/web-api-ts/README.md

 - **bcrypt**: Library to help you hash passwords securely.
 - **jest**: Delightful JavaScript testing framework for writing and running tests.
 - **jsonwebtoken**: Library to generate and verify JSON Web Tokens for authentication and authorization.
+- **winston**: Versatile logging library for Node.js, used for logging application events and errors.

 ## Middlewares